 10. Improperly Installed or Removed Programs

-A well-intentioned but uninformed user may attempt to install new programs on their terminal, or remove programs they believe to be unnecessary or disadvantageous.
-If the security settings permit these alterations to be made at the user level, valuable data may be lost or overwritten in the process.
+A well-intentioned but uninformed user may attempt to install new programs on their terminal or remove programs they believe are unnecessary or disadvantageous.
+If the security settings permit these alterations to be made at the user level, valuable data may be lost or overwritten.

 11. Spills

-Even a small amount of liquid can permanently disable electronic equipment, rendering the data inside inaccessible.
-Recovery may or may not be possible, but is likely to be time-consuming and resource-intensive.
+Even a tiny amount of liquid can permanently disable electronic equipment, rendering the data inside inaccessible.
+Recovery may or may not be possible, but it will likely be time-consuming and resource-intensive.

 12. Improper Drive Formatting

-Common causes of serious data loss due to improper drive formatting include formatting the incorrect drive or selecting an inappropriate file system during the formatting process.
+Common causes of severe data loss due to improper drive formatting include formatting the incorrect drive or selecting an inappropriate file system during the formatting process.

 13. Misconfigured Servers

-Servers or web applications that are not correctly configured due to insider error are vulnerable to penetration by outside actors.
-While server misconfiguration does not lead directly to data loss, it makes access and retrieval of data easier for malicious actors.
+Servers or web applications not correctly configured due to insider error are vulnerable to penetration by outside actors.
+While server misconfiguration does not lead directly to data loss, it makes accessing and retrieving data easier for malicious actors.

 14. Viruses/Malware